bkammerling/ubuild-jekyll/wunder_collections/_drafts/localeai-interview-wunder-marketplace.md

 ## What services do you provide today?
 What problems does your product solve?

 With Locale, users have the ability to get **hyperlocal insights about their assets within minutes**.
-We make this possible through various analytics processes, like hex heatmaps, trips analysis, comparison analysis (to analyze supply demand gaps) and so on.
+We make this possible through various analyticL processes, like hex heat maps, trip analysis, comparison analysis (to analyze supply demand gaps) and so on.

-We provide for various use cases and a custom build based on your requirements.
+We provide for various use cases and a custom build based on requirements.
 Some of them include:

-* Marketing and growth teams can use Locale for **acquisition**

-(expanding in areas of latent demand), **conversion** (identifying high user churn in areas) and **retention**.
+* Marketing and growth teams can use Locale for **acquisition** (expanding in areas of latent demand), **conversion** (identifying high user churn in areas) and **retention**.
 * City and operations teams can use it for **allocation** (redistribution) **monitoring** and track **profitability.**
 * Strategy teams and CXOs can use it for identifying **cancellations**, **delays & SLAs, productivity** and **overall revenue**.

 Today, it takes 60-75 days and a team of 10 members (engineers, data scientists, analysts, ops managers) to run strategies on the ground.
 The analyst and engineering bandwidth become the biggest bottleneck to growth.
-When using multiple tools (BI tools, python, SQL,etc), building location cohorts takes 2-3 weeks.
-After finalizing the strategy, debugging and collaboration across disparate tools, takes 7-10 days.
+When using multiple tools (BI tools, python, SQL, etc.), building location cohorts takes 2-3 weeks.
+After finalizing the strategy, debugging and collaboration across disparate tools takes 7-10 days.
 And yet impact evaluation and iteration is missing from the current process.

 At Locale, we are solving this exact problem by reducing time to insight by 300x by helping to create metrics and location-based cohorts in minutes as compared to 2-3 weeks, deploying localized decisions in 3 clicks and improving operational KPIs by including hyperlocal nuances.

 We envision a world where the pace of operational analytics and testing on ground is the same as analytics and A/B testing on products.

-##### You can explore and play around with Locale by clicking on the image below:
+###### You can explore and play around with Locale by clicking on the image below:

 ## [![](https://lh5.googleusercontent.com/aMwDcJVOAm-hx3gCkF3RgBs1tColh1OXTdUCyuKF4o6PdtlvMTHCIv6fgGDpQFFBKd2jJw1AqgCyra0Cv_8a8hkK5vitmjW9ysR_Qixw3C1AYESTzKwe6doDHHayu-QaHTWGHYHp =624x345)](https://demo.locale.ai/demo)

-Who is a typical Locale customer?
+## Who is a typical Locale customer?
 What segments and markets do you cater to?

 An ideal Locale customer is any company with moving assets.
 This could be vehicles, driver fleets, delivery personnel and so on.
 We are currently working with